radiantearth/stac-api-spec/fragments/filter/README.md

 - [GeoPython PyCQL](https://github.com/geopython/pycql/tree/master/pycql), and the
   [Bitner fork](https://github.com/bitner/pycql) to be used in stac-fastapi
+- [pygeofilter](https://github.com/geopython/pygeofilter) has support for ECQL (a superset of CQL Text) and CQL JSON
 - [Franklin](https://github.com/azavea/franklin) is working on it in [this PR](https://github.com/azavea/franklin/pull/750).
 - [Geotools](https://github.com/geotools/geotools) has support for [CQL text](https://github.com/geotools/geotools/tree/main/modules/library/cql/src/main/java/org/geotools/filter/text/cql2)